HOW VOTER-APPROVED Levies ARE SUPPORTING TAHOMA STUDENTS

 Welcome to Tahoma School District's information page for the technology levy and the Educational Programs and Operations (EP&O) Levy

-There are critical programs, construction, staff and more that our community has committed to providing for students.
-These are important investments NOT funded by state and federal apportionment.
+There are critical programs, staff, school maintenance, and more that our local community has committed to providing for students through these voter-approved levies because they are either not paid for, or are not fully paid for, by state and local funding.

-Levy dollars pay for key programs, staff and classroom materials like technology devices.
+Local levies pay for programs, staff and classroom materials like technology devices.
 Nurses, coaches and athletic teams, extracurricular advisors and the programs that they support like robotics and drama, are partially or fully funded by your investment.

 When levies are approved, a tax is "levied" against property owners.
-The amount collected is based off a determined amount of a property owner's assessed value.
-(For example, Tahoma's current Educational Programs and Operations (EP&O) levy costs property owners $2 per $1,000 of assessed valuation.
-The owner of a home valued at $500,000 pays an estimated $1,000 a year.)
-Levy spending is reviewed annually and costs are "rolled back" to taxpayers if funds go unused.
+The amount collected annually is based on a total dollar amount.
+School districts often communicate this by providing taxpayers an estimated cost per $1,000 of assessed property valuation.
+(For example, Tahoma's current Educational Programs and Operations (EP&O) levy estimated a cost of $2 per $1,000 of assessed valuation.
+The owner of a home valued at $750,000 would pay an estimated $1,500 annually for this tax.)
+Levy expenditures are reviewed annually and costs are "rolled back" to taxpayers if funds go unused.

 Use the menu on this website to learn more about our current voter-approved levies.